dootje-2004/intersystems-rest-performance/Notes.md

 In general, we can't assume the client and server clocks to run in sync.
 This is especially true when running the tests on separate machines.

+TODO: Make drawing in UI to show data flow.